 You may study German without having studied it before provided that you have a proven ability in a foreign language.
 Applicants whose first language is not English must obtain a grade B in GCSE English Language or equivalent, or will be required to have IELTS 7 (with grade 7 in writing).

 Excluded subjects: General Studies and Critical Thinking.
 Applications from native speakers of German are welcomed.

-Typical tariff or grades required: 300-320 UCAS points from three A-levels with minimum B in a language.
+Typical grades required: ABB - BBB with minimum grade B in a language.